datacoves/docs/docs/how-tos/datacoves/how_to_environment_variables.md

 Even though you can create environment variables in your VSCode instance by using the traditional `export` command, having your Environment configured with custom variables can be an important time-saver, as these are not cleared when your Environment restarts (due to inactivity, maintenance, or changes in its settings)

+You can configure environment variables in 3 different places:

+- `Project Settings`: applies to the entire Project (with all its Environment)
+- `Environment Settings`: applies to the desired Environment
+- `User Settings`: applies to the user's VSCode instance.

+As the UI is almost the same in the 3 pages, we'll illustrate the process using the `Environment Settings` screen

 To configure custom VSCode environment variables:

 - Navigate to `VS Code Environment Variables` inside your Environment settings.
 Once there, click `Add`